 The infection prevention and antimicrobial stewardship programmes are appropriate to the size and complexity of the service and include policies and procedures to guide staff.

+A registered nurse is the infection control nurse.
 Infection data is collated, analysed, and trended.
-Surveillance data is reported to staff.
-There are organisational Covid-19 prevention and response strategies in place.
+Antimicrobial prescribing is monitored.
+Monthly surveillance data is reported to staff.

+There has been one outbreak since the previous audit.
+There are organisational Covid-19 prevention strategies in place.